Tactfulgalaxy/Audits-study-journal/day9.md

-5. **Check Both Sender and Receiver Rules** Restrictions fail if only one side of a transfer is validated — verify both ends every time.
+5. **Check Both Sender and Receiver Rules** Restrictions fail if only one side of a transfer is validated,verify both ends every time.

 6. **Test for Math & Boundary Edge Cases**